Harry Yates (RAF officer): Cairo flight

 On 20 June 1919, Yates was selected by the British Foreign Office to transport Harry St. John Philby, a Foreign Office agent and father of double agent Kim Philby, to Cairo.
 Philby had been commissioned to end the increasing Arab unrest in Egypt resulting from the failure of Britain to uphold the promises it had made at the Paris Peace Conferences to support Arab independence throughout much of the Middle East.
 Because of the danger of long-distance flying at the time (25 of 51 planes dispatched to the Middle East six months previously had never arrived, and 11 airmen had been killed en route), the use of a torpedo boat to transport Philby was considered, but it was decided that increased speed of the Handley Page (HP) bomber was worth the risk of flight.
 Yates and Philby took off from Lympne on 21 June, along with co-pilot Lieutenant Jimmy Vance and airmen mechanics Hand and Steadman.
 They were promised British ground support en route.

-The plane stopped first in Paris to be refuelled by British Air Ministry ground staff, but at the next stop in Lyons (and later stops), these staff did not appear, forcing Yates and the other airmen to refuel alone.
-The airfield at Marseilles was covered with boulders, blowing two of the plane's tires on landing, and during lunch the crew's map was stolen.
+The plane stopped first in Paris to be refuelled by British Air Ministry ground staff, but at the next stop in Lyon (and later stops), these staff did not appear, forcing Yates and the other airmen to refuel alone.
+The airfield at Marseille was covered with boulders, blowing two of the plane's tires on landing, and during lunch the crew's map was stolen.
 They next went to Pisa, where Yates was forced to navigate based on the Leaning Tower due to the heavy cloud cover.
 The crew stayed up all night to overhaul the plane's engine.
 Cloud cover also complicated landings at Rome and Taranto, and on several occasions en route the plane nearly struck Italian mountain ranges.

 The next day Yates intended to fly directly to Suda Bay, Crete, but a fuel pump malfunction forced an emergency landing in a riverbed 8 km east of Aigion.
 Locals provided food and assistance (including lifting the aircraft on their shoulders) to repair damage to the plane, which took six hours, after which Yates flew to Athens to refuel.
 An engine failed shortly after taking off from Athens, requiring the crew to return and spend 10 hours siphoning and straining all of the fuel from the plane.
 On their second attempt, a propeller cracked in-flight and the plane's wing clipped the edge of the volcanic crater in which the crew landed at Suda Bay.